faretek1/faretek1.github.io/docs/API/index.md

 This is the docs for [my backend server running on vercel](https://github.com/faretek1/faretek-api/).

+This hosts endpoints that serve various purposes.
+Every url in the api starts with `https://api.faretek.dev/`.

+###### If you have suggestions for what could be included in this markdown file, please raise an issue on [GitHub](https://github.com/FAReTek1/faretek-api/issues)

 ## about

 [faretek-api](https://api.faretek.dev) is a sever running flask which is deployed on [Vercel](https://vercel.com/).